United States Rules and compliance Updated 05/02/2026

 It should not invent missing details, smooth skin, reshape the face, replace the applicant, or create a studio portrait from references.

-A crop keeps the submitted image anchored to the real upload.
-AI generation creates or modifies image content.
+Sizing keeps the submitted image anchored to the applicant's current appearance.
+Face replacement, retouching, filters, or invented identity details modify image content.
 For official US photos, that distinction matters.

 Examples of risky changes include: